Waldo Weekend Campout

 - Bobby Lake – 4.5 miles round trip with 400 feet elevation gain.
 Beautiful smaller lake between Maiden Peak and the Twins.

 - South Waldo Shelter – 3.2 miles, zero elevation gain.
 Hike from Shadow Bay on the Waldo Lake trail to the South Waldo shelter on level trail.
-There are options to continue farther along the Waldo Lake trail if desired, and a side trip to Bingo Lake that adds 2.3 miles and about 100 feet of elevation.

-- More difficult hikes:
+- More Difficult Hikes:

 - Charlton Lake to Hidden Lake with an option to climb Gerdine Butte - 5 miles, 800 feet.
 This is a real cool hike with similar scenery to the hike up the Twins, but less elevation gain and about half the distance.
 Hidden Lake is a short scramble off trail, and is really beautiful.